cloud-gov/cg-site/_docs/technology/platform-protections.md

 ## Protections against traffic surges

-Occasionally, cloud.gov sees significant spikes in traffic that may be attempting to overwhelm platform infrastructure via a [DDoS attack](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) or may simply be a very large scale probing attack.
+Occasionally, Cloud.gov sees significant spikes in traffic that may be attempting to overwhelm platform infrastructure via a [DDoS attack](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) or may simply be a very large scale probing attack.

-In order to mitigate the effect of traffic surges on the platform, cloud.gov includes the following rate limits for requests:
+In order to mitigate the effect of traffic surges on the platform, Cloud.gov includes the following rate limits for requests:

 - Traffic coming through CloudFront is rate limited with a [CHALLENGE action][challenge action] to **2000 requests** per **forwarded IP address** per 5 minutes
 - Traffic not coming through CloudFront is rate limited with a [CHALLENGE action][challenge action] to **2000 requests** per **source IP address** per 5 minutes